 College transcripts are evaluated after you are admitted to the university.

-Credit evaluations are typically completed within two weeks of your date of admission.
-You may access you transfer credit evaluation in MyUTK under Academic Resources.
+Credit evaluations are typically completed within four weeks of your date of admission with priority given to confirmed students.* You may access your completed transfer credit evaluation in MyUTK under Academic Resources – Academic History.

 Be sure to bring your credit evaluation with you to your first academic advising appointment.
 Your evaluation will help you and your advisor create your academic plan in advance of registering for classes.

 *During peak times, credit evaluations may take longer to process.

 Credits That Transfer

 Transfer credit of similar content may be accepted from any two- or four-year regionally accredited institutions in the United States.
 Students from colleges or universities not located in the United States should contact the Office of Undergraduate Admissions Transfer Center (email@example.com) for transfer eligibility.

 Transfer credit will be granted only for college level non-remedial courses in which a grade of D- or better was earned.
 Many UT programs require a grade of C or higher in courses in the major.

 Credits that are not acceptable for transfer include courses that are remedial, occupational, technical, or non-credit, as well as career course work used for an applied science degree from career or technical programs.

 Students bear the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.
 The university’s transfer credit policies are available from the Registrar’s Office.